Vickie Stringer: Writing career

 While in prison, Stringer wrote her first novel Let That Be The Reason.
 She was released from prison in January 2001, and began working as a bartender.
 Stringer attempted to interest publishers and agents in her manuscript and was rejected twenty-six times.
 She borrowed money from her family and had a printer make a small number of copies of her book, which she then marketed and sold on her own.
 Sales were so good that Stringer soon had enough capital to found Triple Crown Publications - named after her drug crew - to publish her works and those of other writers, principally in the urban fiction genre, aimed at a demographic largely ignored by major publishers.
 Publishers Weekly Magazine named her, "The Reigning Queen" of Urban fiction and Book Magazine name one of the "Most 50 influential Women" in publishing.
 Additionally, her novel has been translated in Japanese for worldwide distribution and acclaim.

 Stringer's second novel, Imagine This, was purchased by Simon & Schuster imprint Atria Books as part of a six-figure two-book publishing deal.
 As with her debut (Let That Be The Reason) novel, Imagine This spent more than a two years on the Essence paperback bestseller list.
 Simon & Schuster Atria offered Stringer additional publishing deals which resulted in more best-sellers as her well-received "Red Series": Dirty Red, Still Dirty, Dirtier Than Ever, Low Down & Dirty and Dirty Love.

 Entrepreneur

-Until the company dissolved in 2010, Stringer was the publisher of Triple Crown Publications, one of the most successful African American book publishers in the U.S. and abroad.
+Until the company re-branded in 2022, Stringer was the publisher of Triple Crown Publications, one of the most successful African American book publishers in the U.S. and abroad.
 She has been featured in such prominent news media as The New York Times, Newsweek, MTV News, Publishers Weekly, Vibe, Millionaire Blueprints, Writer's Digest, Black Expressions, Essence and many more.

-In its 15th year in business, Triple Crown Publications has broken barriers and launched the carriers of the biggest literary names in the urban fiction genre.
+In its 20th year in business, Triple Crown Publications has broken barriers and launched the carriers of the biggest literary names in the urban fiction genre.
 As a literary agent, she is responsible for brokering over US$3,000,000 in book deals for her clients.